 Subsequent investigations on another, nearby farm demonstrated unequivocally that Berkshire resistant rats show practical resistance to bromadiolone (Quy et al., 1995).
 In feeding trials conducted at the University of Reading, thirteen female rats from the farm survived doses of between 22.2 and 44.2 mg.kg-1 of bromadiolone, and ten male rats survived doses of between 14.9 and 30.1 mg.kg-1 of bromadiolone (Hussain, 1998).
 These values far exceed the quantities of bromadiolone bait that would be lethal to susceptible Norway rats (Greaves and Cullen-Ayres, 1988).
 A laboratory breeding programme was carried out to product a pure line of Berkshire resistant rats called the Homozygous Berkshire (HB) strain; and resistance factors for female Berkshire resistant Norway rats have been estimated to be: 18 for difenacoum and 35 for bromadiolone, but only 5 for both brodifacoum and flocoumafen (MacNicoll, personal communication, 2004).
-The HB strain is the most extreme form of anticoagulant resistance currently known in the UK, and elsewhere, and Norway rats with these resistance characteristics are now present across much of central-southern England (section 3.4).
+The HB strain is the most extreme form of anticoagulant resistance currently known in the UK and elsewhere, and Norway rats with these resistance characteristics are now present across much of central-southern England (section 3.4).

 The genetics of the Hampshire and Berkshire resistant strains is uncertain.
-Both carry the L120Q mutation but it is postulated that Berkshire resistance is conferred by the presence of this mutation as well as some other factor(s), possibly because of the combined effects of pharmacodynamically-based resistance (altered biochemistry of the target enzyme) and enhanced clearance (i.e. pharmacokinetically-based resistance) (Thijssen, 1995).
+Both carry the L120Q mutation but it was postulated that Berkshire resistance is conferred by the presence of this mutation as well as some other factor(s) (Buckle, 2013), possibly because of the combined effects of pharmacodynamically-based resistance (altered biochemistry of the target enzyme) and enhanced clearance (i.e. pharmacokinetically-based resistance) (Thijssen, 1995).
+Work conducted recently in a laboratory in France on rats carrying the L120Q mutation has confirmed the presence of a modified cytochrome P450 enzyme system in a laboratory L120Q strain that accelerates the elimination of anticoagulants from the body (Boitet et al., 2018).
+This observation now explains the presence of two phenotypes with the single L120Q genotype, one without an enhanced cytochrome P450 enzyme (Hampshire) and one with it (Berkshire).

-Recent studies on the VKORC1 mutation in Hampshire and Berkshire have shown that a very high proportion of animals are now Homozygous for L120Q.
-It may be that the increased levels of resistance recently detected in Hampshire and Berkshire are a reflection of 1) the increase in numbers of homozygous animals, and 2) the development of a selected line of resistance in the field as a result of the continued use of SGARs that are not totally effective.
+Recent studies on the VKORC1 mutation in Hampshire and Berkshire have shown that a very high proportion of animals are now homozygous for L120Q.
+It may be that the increased levels of resistance recently detected in Hampshire and Berkshire are a reflection of: 1) the increase in numbers of homozygous animals, and 2) the development of a selected line of resistance in the field as a result of the continued use of SGARs that are not totally effective (viz.
+Boitet et al., 2018).
 Both Greaves and Cullen Ayres (1988) and MacNicoll (unpublished report) produced selected lines of the Hampshire strain and Berkshire strain respectively.
 These had enhanced levels of resistance when compared with the unselected lines.
 Indeed, our recent studies on wild populations of Norway rats from Hampshire have demonstrated levels of resistance that are more characteristic of the Berkshire strain.

 Figure 2.
-The distribution of farmsteads providing samples of rats that contained difenacoum-resistant (filled circles), warfarin-resistant (open circles) and non-resistant (closed triangles) Norway rats.
+The distribution of farmsteads providing samples of rats that contained difenacoumresistant (filled circles), warfarin-resistant (open circles) and non-resistant (closed triangles) Norway rats.
 From Greaves et al. (1982a).